 To start with, the Bitcoin ATM will require you to opt for a mode of payment.

-5. Fix the Debit Card into the BTM:
+5. Insert the Debit Card into the BTM

-Insert the debit card into the cash machine’s card reader and press the displayed button for authentication.
+Insert your debit card into the Bitcoin ATM’s card reader and press the button for authentication.

-You’ll need to input the amount of Bitcoin you intend to send.
+You’ll need to input the amount of Bitcoin you intend to buy.

 Be careful with this step and confirm the wallet address, the type of crypto being sent, and the correct amount budgeted to send in crypto or local currency.